Shubhachand/WordNest/README.md

-# React BlogSpace
+# React WordNest

-A full-stack React application with a BlogSpace, featuring JWT authentication and MongoDB integration.
+A full-stack React application with a WordNest, featuring JWT authentication and MongoDB integration.

 ## Project Structure